 - Magento Enterprise Cloud Solutions: Price ranges from $40,000 to $190,000.

 It’s true that you get what you pay for.
-Though Magento Commerce is not affordable for all companies at any sizes, it is no doubt very attractive for big corporations thanks to its unrivaled feature set.
+Though Magento Commerce is not affordable for all companies of any size, it is no doubt very attractive for big corporations thanks to its unrivaled feature set.
+So choose wisely between Magento Open Source vs Magento Commerce based on your organization’s size and needs.

-First, let’s have a look at the overview picture describing Magento Commerce and Open Source feature list.
+First, let’s have a look at the overview picture describing Magento Commerce vs Magento Open Source feature list.

-Now, we’ll go into more details about some significant features:
+Now, we’ll go into more detail about some significant features:

 Implementation and installation

 The time frame needed for the complete installation and setup of an online store on Magento Open Source is often around 6-8 weeks.
 Meanwhile, merchants need to spend around 14-16 weeks to get a fully functional website up and running on Magento Commerce.
-Hence, if you want your online store to be set up quickly so that you can start selling, the Open Source platform can be a good fit.
+Hence, if you want your online store to be set up quickly so that you can start selling, the Open Source platform can be a good fit when considering between Magento Commerce vs Magento Open Source.

 Product Upload and Management